ustyn/python_basic_may2022/lesson_3/README.md

 * Copy two `.py` files to a folder `lesson_3`.
 You need to import and use hardcoded values from `helper.py`.
 * Try to run `collections_lesson.py` and watch AssertionError.
 * The line like `assert condition , message` checks the condition and if it is False , raises an Error with message.
 Assertions are widely used in tests.
-* Your task to fix two cases marked **fixme:**, and make the file run up to the end without Assertion or other errors
+* Your task is to fix two cases marked **Fixme:**, and make the file run up to the end without Assertion or other errors
+* DO NOT correct assertions, correct the code to make Assertions valid.

 NOTE: Max points for this task is 90 and absolutely normal and OK.
 To get + 10 points more, create the correct cities list without None in a single line.